jarekjaryszew/kodo-about/UseCases.md

+# Use Cases

-# Sebastian Küpers Original Use Cases
+## Sebastian Küpers Original Use Cases

 1. a SP developer can **launch an agentic crew** as API with improved logging and agent monitoring (through a docker container, to allow to easily launch an agentic service)
 2. a SP developer and admin can **discover** available agentic crews within the Serviceplan Group, through a webUI, which is running as part of the docker container, to understand which other services are out there